deshal-hem/Airbnb-Python-Project/README.md

 # Airbnb Python Project

 ## Objective
-The aim of this project is to analyze the certain Airbnb listings in the United States.
+The aim of this project is to analyze certain Airbnb listings in the United States.

 ## Key Tasks
 1. Loading the data set into a Pandas DataFrame